 2.2 Selection and Award

-The scholarship selection panel will determine the awardees.
-The scholarships will be awarded to the nominated candidates who, in the opinion of the panel, best meet the following selection criteria:
+Scholarships will be awarded to applicants who, in the opinion of the Committee, best meet the following selection criteria:

-- The strength of the recommendation from the relevant Element/Group.
+- The strength of the recommendation from the supervisor, HDR Convenor, and Dean (Research).

 - The duration of HDR candidature.
-Priority will be given to candidates where submission of the thesis will occur within three and a half years (EFT), or where exceptional circumstances have hampered progress.
+Priority will be given to candidates where submission of the thesis will occur within three and a half years (EFT).

-- The candidate’s completion of an HDR internship (higher priority will be given to applicants who have undertaken an approved HDR internship).
+- The candidate’s completion of an HDR internship (higher priority will be given to applicants who have undertaken an approved HDR placement internship or industry embedded HDR research project).

 3.1 Scholarship value and duration